michael2012z/BitBible/markdown/KJV/files/Gen.md

 1. And the Lord said unto Noah, Come thou and all thy house into the ark; for thee have I seen righteous before me in this generation.

-2. Of every clean beast thou shalt take to thee by sevens, the male and his female: and of beasts that are not clean by two, the male and his female.by sevens: Heb. seven seven
+2. Of every clean beast thou shalt take to thee by sevens, the male and his female: and of beasts that are not clean by two, the male and his female.

-3. Of fowls also of the air by sevens, the male and the female; to keep seed alive upon the face of all the earth.by sevens: Heb. seven seven
+3. Of fowls also of the air by sevens, the male and the female; to keep seed alive upon the face of all the earth.

-4. For yet seven days, and I will cause it to rain upon the earth forty days and forty nights; and every living substance that I have made will I destroy from off the face of the earth.destroy: Heb. blot out
+4. For yet seven days, and I will cause it to rain upon the earth forty days and forty nights; and every living substance that I have made will I destroy from off the face of the earth.

 5. And Noah did according unto all that the Lord commanded him.